chinesefirewall/AI-Hire-Test/README.md

 ##### NLP image search engine
 - 1. NLP image search engine result isn't very accurate. it returns random images along side the correct ones mostly.
-- 2. struggled to dockerize the flask app because the NLP runs on torch and torchvision which was problematic to get a base image in docker to satisfy this requirement.
-So, will suggest to be able to test this Flask App...clone the repo and install the requirement.txt file
+- 2. struggled to dockerize the flask app because the NLP runs on torch and torchvision which was problematic to get base image in docker to satisfy this requirement.
+So, will suggest to be able to test this Flask App...clone the repo and install the requirement.txt file locally

 ```sh